SantiagoVargasVe/website/src/pages/portfolio/truever.md

 ## The building

-Choosing Javascript and Django were an easy choicem, since part of the team was experience in javascript development and the other part in python and Django.
+Choosing Javascript and Django was an easy choice, since part of the team was experience in javascript development and the other part in python and Django.
 My role in the team was to build all the backend and create the database but at the and I supported the front-end part of the team.

 During the development we faced some problems using Django rest framework, I had some experience with Django standalone but not with that package, and the documentation of it was a bit messy by that time.
 It's worth to mention that the learning curve of learning this package may be a bit steep so that could be the reason I was struggling with the documentation.
-But besides that, most of the development was straight forward, Django is really good techology to work with.
+But besides that, most of the development was straight forward, Django is really good technology to work with.

-During the development process we also added not only the categorization of the news that Robihno could give to us but we also added the posibility to have votes from the users and
+During the development process we also added not only the categorization of the news that Robihno could give to us but we also added the possibility to have votes from the users and

 ## The code